VarshaDas/System-Design-Notes/Availability.md

 **Strategies to Improve Availability:**

-- **Failover Systems:** Automatically switch to a backup system in case of failure.
+Improving the availability of a system means ensuring it is up and running as much as possible.
+Here are some strategies to achieve this:

+1. **Redundancy**: Use backup systems to take over if the main system fails.
+This can include hardware (like servers) and data (like databases).

-- **Load Balancing:** Distribute traffic across multiple servers to ensure no single server becomes a bottleneck.
+2. **Load Balancing**: Distribute the workload across multiple servers so that no single server becomes a point of failure.

-- **Monitoring and Alerts:** Continuously monitor system performance and alert administrators to potential issues.
+3. **Failover Systems**: Have automatic switchovers to a standby system if the primary system fails.
+This ensures minimal downtime.

+4. **Regular Maintenance**: Keep your systems up to date with the latest patches and updates.
+This helps prevent failures due to outdated software or hardware.

+5. **Monitoring and Alerts**: Use tools to continuously monitor your systems.
+Set up alerts for any unusual activity or potential issues, so you can address them before they cause downtime.

+6. **Disaster Recovery Plan**: Have a plan in place for recovering from major failures, such as data loss or natural disasters.
+This includes regular backups and a process for restoring data.

+7. **High Availability Architecture**: Design your system to have no single points of failure.
+This can include using multiple data centers in different geographic locations.

 ## Availability in Sequence vs Parallel